Datta78/Datta78.github.io/README.md

 ---

-**Copy this full version** and update your `README.md`.
+Copy this and update your README.md.

-The banner is now your chosen tech image.

-Would you like me to make any changes or move to the next step?

-Just say! 🚀
+If you want to use your own image, upload it to the repo first and use the GitHub link.

+Let me know if it's working now! 🚀